adampre/Winter-Board-Game/README.md

 6. When you run out of snowballs, you must go to a snowball fort tile.
 You can spend one turn "safe" while on a snowball fort tile. [^2]
 7. When your HP reaches 0, you are out.
 8. When hit by a snowball, you are thrown back one tile, regardless whether or not there is a path or not. [^1]
+---
+**DISCLAIMER**

+Random map generation is slow, so if the code pauses, it is because it is processing.
+Time depends on how many players are playing, so just wait.
+There is nothing that checks if a player could be stuck in their own little area, since map generation is random.
+If this happens, you can restart the game.

 [^1]: A path is a trail leading a straight line.
 If the trail turns or ends, even before the edge of the board, that specified path ends.
 [^2]: Forts are spread throughout the board, and the amount of them depends on the amount of players playing.
 Forts only respawn once every other fort on the board has been used.